sahib/rmlint/docs/rmlint.1.rst

     Read an existing json file and re-output it.
 This is very useful if you want to reformat, refilter or resort the output you got from an previous run.
-    Usage is simple: Just pass ``--replay`` on the second run, with all other options still there.
-It can be given more than once, in this case it will merge all files given and output them as one big run.
+    Usage is simple: Just pass ``--replay`` on the second run, with other changed to the new formatters or filters.
+You can also merge several previous runs by using --replay more than once, in this case it will merge all files given and output them as one big run.

-    If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual or give no directory and ``cd`` to the directory you want to filter.
+    If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual.

-    The ``path.json`` argument is optional, if not given the it is assumed that there is a `rmlint.json` in the current working directory.
+    If ``path.json`` is not given then `./rmlint.json` is used as default.

     By design, some options will not have any effect.
 Those are: `--followlinks` `--algorithm and --paranoid` `--clamp-low` `--hardlinked`